Powerlearnproject/se-assignment-day-2-git-and-github-JohnieMason/README.md

 Then commit >> git commit -m "This is the first commit" Finally push the changes to github>> git push

-Highlights the changes/contributions made on the file thus ensuring easy collaboration in tarckig changes.
+Highlights the changes/contributions made on the file thus ensuring easy collaboration in trackig changes.
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
 Branching means creating other branches rather than the main branch.
 This ensures easy collaboration among developers by proposing changes in a new branch which is later merged to the main branch upon approval by the other contributors.
 This is how to create a new branch (Tamara): >git branch Tamara
 To check the created branch>> git branch (lists all the branches)